telent/nixwrt/README.md

-If you are running NixWRT, you can upgrade to a newer or different build from within the NixWRT Linux system - e.g. using an ssh connection into the router, without needing to access the boot monitor.
+If you are running NixWRT, you can upgrade to a newer or different build from within the NixWRT Linux system - e.g. using an ssh connection into the router, without needing to access the boot monitor.  *Note that this doesn't need the `phramware` target at any point*.
+To make this work, the firmware you're running *and* the firmware you're upgrading to should both have been built using the regular `firmware` target: `phramware` has boot-from-phram behaviour hardcoded into it and won't work if flashed.

 Here's how:

-1. find the MTD device for the current firmware image, e.g. by looking at `cat /proc/mtd`
-1. reboot the router using `kexec /dev/mtd5` with the current command line plus a parameter `memmap=nnnn` to reserve the physical RAM that the new image will need
-2. fetch the new image into the router `/tmp` directory using `curl` or `scp` or `netcat` or something
+0. ssh into your device and become root

+1. run brickwrt-reserve, passing it the device entry for your "firmware" device.
+It will reboot the router, reserving a block of physical RAM into which you will then be able to write the new firmware

+    # brickwrt-reserve /dev/mtd5

+2. once the device has rebooted, get the new image onto it somehow (e.g. with scp or curl or netcat).
+Let's suppose it ends up in `/tmp/firmware.bin`

-3. use `writemem` to copy the image into the area of memory that you reserved in step 2
+3. run `brickwrt-load`, which will copy your new firmware into the area of RAM you reserved in step 1, then reboot into the new kernel

-4. do another kexec reboot, this time using the downloaded firmware image as the kernel pathname and adding phram parameters to use the new image
+    # brickwrt-load /tmp/firmware.bin

-5. do whatever testing you need.
+4. do whatever testing you need.
 If anything doesn't behave how you want, simply do a full reboot to revert to the regular NixWRT image in flash

-6. when you are ready to switch permanently to the new version, write it to flash with nandwrite and reboot into it
+5. when you are ready to switch permanently to the new version, write it to flash with `brickwrt-commit` (this bit is not implemented yet)

 ## Troubleshooting